baturalpguven/Mel-Frequency-Cepstral-Coefficient-Based-Voice-Recognition-on-MATLAB-and-FPGA/README.md

 The process of windowing a signal involves applying an additional function to preprocess the data and enhance the accuracy of transformations on a time-limited, non-periodic signal.
 By incorporating a windowing function, unwanted disturbances and high-frequency signals present at the transition boundaries of the signal are smoothed out, effectively reducing leakage.
 This function facilitates the convergence of the signal to zero at these transition boundaries, thereby mitigating the effects and implications of signal discontinuities.
 While various windowing techniques exist for achieving this objective, our submodule implementation adhered to the instructed use of the Hanning windowing technique.

-As a test signal Sinusoidal signal transform into following:
+As a test signal Sinusoidal signal transforms into the following:

 <div align="center">
   <img src="https://github.com/baturalpguven/Mel-Frequency-Cepstral-Coefficient-Based-Voice-Recognition-on-MATLAB-and-FPGA/assets/77858949/43553742-763b-415a-809f-693c2989e0fb" style="width: 50%;" alt="windowed sinosoid">